life1347/life1347.github.io/content/blog/how-to-develop-a-serverless-application-with-fission-pt-3.md

 # Conclusion

-After all 3 parts of this post, hope you understand fission more deeply and start using fission as FaaS solution on kubernetes.
+After all 3 parts of this post, hope you understand fission more well and start using fission as FaaS solution on kubernetes.
 Since fission is a growing project, feel free to [join the Fission community](https://fission.io/community/) to share your idea with us! :)